 As well as looking for social and practical help that they needed when they first came to the project, the women enjoyed taking part in wide range of learning and educational opportunities tailored to their own specific needs and aspirations.
-This was perceived as different from other community groups in which they had been involved, which concentrated more on social support.
+This was perceived as different from other community groups with which they had been involved, which had focused on providing social support.

 When we had Leith community centre I used to go there - we got the opportunity to meet a lot of other Pakistani people.
 It closed down and then I started to come to the Elm Row centre more often.
-We used to have a party every week - I liked meeting people from the same background and we used to have a party every week.
-Eid party, Diwali party, one dish party, a party for everything and anything. [when attending NKS] - we have done many kinds of workshops and I picked up many skills.
-It wasn't like all party here every week.
+I liked meeting people from the same background and we used to have a party every week.
+Eid party, Diwali party, one dish party, a party for everything and anything. [when attending NKS] It wasn't like all party here every week.
 It was more learning and exploring new skills.
 Furthermore, we would share our health issues; I really liked going because of that.
 And we would wait every week for the day to come again so we can meet our friends again and learn things.